Coggin College of Business Undergraduate Minors

 coursework in this important area.

-with an interest in the increasingly important area of international business
+an interest in the increasingly important area of international business may minor

 The minor in Marketing equips students with the necessary